joaocoutinho1602/rita-remix/README.md

 3. Implement Add Patient to Doctor functionality (AddClientModal)

 CRITICAL:
+1. Deal with Google errors when associating Google account, remember Google is source of truth
-1. Fix Google account association to use email used to login into Goole instead of email stored in session
+2. Fix Google account association to use email used to login into Goole instead of email stored in session

 Refactoring:

-1. Migrate client-side JS interaction functions into Remix actions (/office)
-2. Migrate Mantine forms and form submissions into remix-validated-forms and Remix actions (/login)
-3. Implement Remix error boundaries
+1. Implement Remix error boundaries

-Form migration strategy is as follows, example in app/components/AddClientModal/AddClientModal.tsx:71:
-1. Use standard <form></form> components with an onSubmit function that validates on the client side
-2. Build new FormData() and append the fields needed
-3. Await fetch() with method=POST and body=formData
-4. Parse form data in a Remix action and proceed as usual
+2. Migrate authentication to Passport

 Eventually: